Please check with your Doctor which clinics you should attend. It would be helpful if you could book these before we

 Pregnancy care in Gloucestershire is midwife lead and we are pleased that our midwife is Rachel Midwinter-Marland.
 When you have confirmed that you are pregnant please phone the Surgery to organise a telephone appointment with your GP.
-If you have no medical complications your doctor will probably not need to see you face to face but will request that you collect a 'pregnancy pack'.
+If you have no medical complications your doctor will probably not need to see you face to face but will request that you collect a 'pregnancy pack' and then contact Rachel.

 The pack includes your shared care folder and information on how to contact our Community Midwife.

 Your GP will see you at six weeks after delivery.